RMeli/CUDA-pg/README.md

 # CUDA Playground

 Playground for experimentation with CUDA C++.
-Most of the code in this repository comes from [CUDA by Example - An Introduction to General Purpose GPU Programming](https://developer.nvidia.com/cuda-example) (see `LICENSES`).
+Most of the code in this repository is an adaptation of the code associated to [CUDA by Example - An Introduction to General Purpose GPU Programming](https://developer.nvidia.com/cuda-example) (see `LICENSES`).

 ## CUDA Concepts